 To be clear, not everyone has to avoid gluten.
 Also, not everyone with Hashimoto's will eliminate gluten and feel great again.

 Gluten may not be that big a deal for you as an individual, but the research is significant that it plays a role for most people with Hashimoto's.
-It's hard to say one thing is across the board bad for everyone, even everyone with the same disease, there are studies that shows the correlation is indeed significant and not anecdotal when it comes to Hashimoto’s4.
+It's hard to say one thing is bad across the board for everyone, even everyone with the same disease.
+There are studies that show the correlation is indeed significant and not anecdotal when it comes to Hashimoto’s4.

 Looking at all the evidence on gluten in relation to Hashimoto's, we see this: it's not bad for everyone, but it is a very big deal for some.
 If you're feeling crappy and appear to have normal labs, it might be worth a try, right?

-For example, stress and inflammation can impact everything from T4 to T3 conversion to lower active T3 by increasing reverse T3.
-Those are just a couple ways other factors could be still keeping you feeling badly and overall making you more hypothyroid - neither of which have anything to do with gluten and wouldn't change much by going off it.
+For example, stress and inflammation can impact everything from T4 to T3 conversion to lowering active T3 by increasing reverse T3.
+Those are just a couple ways other factors could be still keeping you feeling badly and overall making you more hypothyroid—none of which have anything to do with gluten and wouldn't change much by going off it.

-It's important to note that neither of the above show up on the typical thyroid panel that most women get and neither would get better with a bump up in T4 meds like Synthroid.
-If we take out certain foods and don't feel better those foods may indeed be no biggie for you but it may also be that other factors are impacting your thyroid and keeping you still feeling sluggish.
+It's important to note that neither of the above appear on the typical thyroid panel that most women get, and neither would get better with a bump up in T4 meds like Synthroid.
+If we take out certain foods and don't feel better, those foods may indeed be no biggie for you, but it may also be that other factors are impacting your thyroid and keeping you still feeling sluggish.
 In practice though, often we fix those and bam!
 Food issues becomes a bit more clear, with more obvious symptoms.

 So, if you're not feeling better from going off gluten, don't give up.
 There are lots of other avenues to explore to help you feel great again.

 Or, you can do it the old fashioned way: an elimination diet.
-Consider something like Whole 30 or work with someone to help you systematically take foods out and challenge foods back in and see if you can detect which foods make you feel worse.
+Consider something like Whole 30 or work with someone to help you systematically take foods out and add challenge foods back in to see if you can detect which foods make you feel worse.